Getting to the polls can be hard in Navajo Nation. This woman is leading voters on horseback.

 “It’s also a reminder of what we’re fighting for: to protect not only our culture but our sacred land and Mother Earth,” she said.

-Young, an activist for indigenous Americans, works through her nonprofit Protect the Sacred, to help register voters in Indian country and also encourage Indigenous community members to complete the 2020 Census.
+Young, an activist for Indigenous Americans, works through her nonprofit Protect the Sacred to help register voters in Indian country and also encourage Indigenous community members to complete the 2020 Census.

-She founded Protect the Sacred in March, with the initial goal of supporting Native communities that are disproportionately impacted by the coronavirus pandemic.
-Young also works at Harness, an L.A.-based nonprofit that highlights historically marginalized communities.
+She founded Protect the Sacred in March, with the initial goal of supporting Native communities that are disproportionately affected by the coronavirus pandemic.
+Young also works at Harness, an L.A.-based nonprofit group that highlights historically marginalized communities.

 “We started by focusing on covid relief, but we’ve now shifted to the most important election of our lifetime,” said Young.
 “We can’t sit this one out.”